← Back to Projects

 └─────────────────────────────────────────────────────────┘

 • Session Affinity Manager: Persistent binding of "client session → upstream provider", surviving service restarts.
-Improves cache locality and ensures predictable behavior for stateful dialogs.
+Improves cache locality and keeps long dialogs predictable.

 • Load Balancer: Least-loaded routing with anti-thundering-herd protection during initial session assignment.
-Balances traffic across approved provider integrations and preserves service-level objectives.
+Balances traffic across approved GPT routes and preserves service-level objectives.

 • Managed Connection Pool: RAII-controlled connection pool with aggressive HTTP/2 keepalive to prevent idle timeout disconnects during extended generation phases.

-• DevOps: Nix Flakes (reproducible builds) + systemd socket activation (zero-downtime deploy).
+• DevOps: Nix Flakes (reproducible builds) + systemd socket activation (zero-downtime service switch).

 zero downtime